-- 1. Graduation presentations are public. - 2.
-Theses and external project reports are public, unless companies/institutions, in writing and with motivation, request confidentiality because of sensitive information.
+- Graduation presentations are public. - Theses and external project reports are public, unless companies/institutions, in writing and with motivation, request confidentiality because of sensitive information.
 A thesis/report can be put under embargo for a maximum of one year.
-If a company requests a longer period, company and student can agree on a separate public version of the thesis/report. - 3.
-Lecturers, as reviewers of the thesis/report, always have access to all information necessary for an adequate evaluation of the thesis/report. - 4.
-In case of sensitive information, lecturers may sign a declaration of confidentiality, for which a time limit can be set. - Theses/reports (including confidential parts) should be accessible to members of the exam (graduation) committee and a visitation committee, possibly after signing a declaration of confidentiality.
+If a company requests a longer period, company and student can agree on a separate public version of the thesis/report - Lecturers, as reviewers of the thesis/report, always have access to all information necessary for an adequate evaluation of the thesis/report. - In case of sensitive information, lecturers may sign a declaration of confidentiality, for which a time limit can be set. - Theses/reports (including confidential parts) should be accessible to members of the exam (graduation) committee and a visitation committee, possibly after signing a declaration of confidentiality.

-Article 6 Admission to graduation work EPA2933 and EPA2942
+Article 5 Admission to graduation work MoT2910

-- 1. A student may start graduation work if the other study units of the curriculum have been completed in full or to a significant extent, meaning that: - the students specialisation and electives are approved and signed by the board of examiners; and - the student has completed all master modules; and - the student fulfils the requirements for admission to the program. - If the requirements as referred to in paragraph 1 have not been met, the student may only be admitted to the graduation work with the permission of the board of examiners.
-Students with modules uncompleted with a maximum of 10 EC credits, who fulfil the requirements for admission to the program, can apply for permission to start EPA2933 and EPA2942 MSc Thesis work. - 3.
+- 1. A student may start graduation work if the other study units of the curriculum have been completed in full or to a significant extent, meaning that: - The student's specialisation(s) and electives have been approved and signed by the Board of Examiners; and - b.
+The student has completed all master modules; and - c.
+The student fulfils the requirements for admission to the programme. - 2.
+If the requirements as referred to in paragraph 1 have not been met, the student may only be admitted to the graduation work with the permission of the board of examiners.
+Students with units uncompleted with a maximum of 10 EC, who fulfil the requirements for admission to the programme, can apply for permission to start the graduation work. - 3.
 In the above decision the board of examiners will bear in mind the possibilities of the student making satisfactory progress in his or her course.
 The board of examiners needs a positive advice from the academic counsellor. - 4.
-The formation of the student's supervisors MSc: at least three examiners: - a. the relevant section full professor; - b. a graduation supervisor a member of the scientific staff of the relevant section (first supervisor); - c. a member of the scientific staff form another section (second supervisor); - d. if applicable a supervisor from the company/ institution where the student is doing his of her graduation project (external supervisor).
+The formation of the student's supervisors MSc: at least three examiners: - a.
+The relevant section (associate) professor; - b.
+A graduation supervisor a member of the scientific staff of the relevant section (first supervisor); - c.
+A member of the scientific staff form another relevant section (second supervisor); - d.
+If applicable a supervisor from the company/ institution where the student is doing his of her graduation project (external supervisor).

-Article 7 Entry into force
+Article 6 Entry into force

-This ruling will come into effect on 5 September 2011.
+This ruling will come into effect on 3 September 2012.

-Drawn up by the dean of the faculty on 29 August 2011.
+Drawn up by the dean of the faculty on 31 August 2012.

-^{}A list of the relevant sections for EPA can be found on the TPM website.
+^{} A list of the relevant sections for MOT can be found on the TPM website.